joakimk/toniq/README.md

 Toniq does not use any locks in redis.
 The takeover is the only point where multiple VMs contest for the same data and it's handled with a redis transaction.
 The jobs are either moved over or nothing happens if it's already moved by another VM.

-You can configure the timeouts in your application, see [config.ex](lib/toniq/config.ex) for defaults.

 The failover system consists of three independent processes:

 * `Toniq.Keepalive` reports in as long as the VM is running and redis is available
 * `Toniq.Takeover` takes over jobs from vms that hasn't reported in recently enough
 * `Toniq.JobImporter` enqueues and runs inherited jobs

+The default timeouts and intervals should work for most people, but you can customize them for your application, see [config.ex](lib/toniq/config.ex) for defaults.

 ### Why will jobs be run more than once in rare cases?